Sebastian Sons: Bridging Perspectives on Saudi Arabia

 A: I believe it depends on who you ask.
 For instance, the economic developments are well-received.
 Many Germans in business understand that they need to offer something distinctive compared to Chinese, American, or French competitors.
 They must work hard and not rely solely on the "Made in Germany" reputation.

-A: Absolutely.
-Sports offer this opportunity, whether it's watching football or playing video games.
+Sports offer an opportunity, whether it's watching football or playing video games.
 However, this doesn’t mean that criticism is excluded.
-Saudi Arabia won’t be able to generate only positive news through sports.
-Qatar had to learn this lesson, and Germany did after the Euros, just as Paris learned after the Olympics.
 There is self-reflection involved, and sports provide a chance to engage in constructive and respectful dialogue.
-But we need critical conversations as well.

 Share on: